Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future Perspectives: Benefits of HR-RIS for Beamforming, Channel Estimation, and Localization

 \subsection{Localization}

-Passive RISs offer several benefits for radio localization \cite{wymeersch2020radio}.
-Specifically, they can serve as references for positioning, leading to additional time-of-arrival (ToA), AoD, and AoA measurements.
+Passive RISs can serve as references for positioning, leading to additional time-of-arrival (ToA), AoD, and AoA measurements \cite{wymeersch2020radio}.
 These measurements can be rendered resolvable from the uncontrolled multipath by optimizing RIS phase configurations to enhance localization accuracy and coverage.
 However, the purely passive processing of RISs makes it impossible to directly estimate the delays and angles of the propagation paths to/from RISs~\cite{bjornson2021reconfigurable}.

 The active processing in HR-RISs introduces additional benefits for localization.
 First of all, HR-RISs have a higher flexibility in terms of the design variables (phases and amplitudes), leading to a strictly better localization performance than passive RISs.
 In particular, new signal shapes in the spatial domain, inaccessible by passive RISs, can now be exploited by the active elements to significantly improve localization accuracy.
 Second, an HR-RIS can act as a receiver and potentially combine the weighted observations from all the elements to determine the AoA of the impinging signal.
 Moreover, when the transmitter location is known, multipath measurements can be directly related to the objects in the environment, leading to an instantaneous three-dimensional mapping based on the AoA and ToA measurements.
 Third, by combining the received observations over time, an HR-RIS can determine its location and orientation, and feed back this information via its active RF chain through a dedicated control channel.
 This removes the need for careful placement and calibration as required for conventional RISs.
 Besides, assigning unique patterns (in terms of phase shift profiles) per HR-RIS provides a means to simultaneously determine the location and orientation of multiple HR-RISs, enabling applications with mobile HR-RISs (e.g., on a drone or a high-altitude platform system, as illustrated in Fig. \ref{Fig_HRRIS_application}).
 Fourth, the ability of HR-RISs to operate in receive mode provides a natural means for quickly conducting phase control without any feedback delay.
 This is particularly important for localization applications as they may be time-critical.
 The final important benefit is the potential to better exploit the wavefront curvature as HR-RISs can sample the incident wave, which can reduce the need for deploying expensive infrastructure.